Phone-GWP-group

 An explanation of packaging recycling symbols, plus free vector downloads

-And with the vast majority of businesses striving to become more environmentally sustainable in the face of changing consumer demands, the use of recycled and recyclable packaging is likely to continue.
+With the vast majority of businesses striving to become more environmentally sustainable amid changing consumer demands, the use of recycled and recyclable packaging is likely to continue.

-But look closer and you will see there a surprisingly large number of different recycling symbols.
+But if you look closer, you will see there are surprisingly many different recycling symbols.
 What do they all mean?
-And, should your business be using them on your own transit or ecommerce packaging?
+And, should your business be using them on your own transit or eCommerce packaging?

 Recycling symbols guide